Helperbird/website/src/pages/help/how-to-change-the-font-on-any-page.md

 - Impact
 - Times

+---

 ## Video Tutorial

-- Coming soon.
+Coming soon.

+---

-## Need Additional Help?
+## Need More Help?

-If you face any challenges while using this feature, our Helperbird support team is always here to assist you.
+If you run into any issues or have questions, our friendly [Helperbird support team](/support/) is here to help you out.